gamblevore/speedie/Documentation/OptimisationTricks.md

 In fact, I find in general... that I work best by working in two phases.
 The first phase I make a mess of trying to solve a problem.
 Then I put it away overnight (or longer).
 The next time I come back and clean it up, or even reimplement it... to something that actually makes sense.

 It might seem slower, but it results in far higher quality code.
 Code that does a lot with a small amount of code, runs super-fast, and is more reliable.
 Of course...
 I might need more than 2 attempts.
 But for anything new, its usually at least 2 attempts.

-### ASM-View!

-One nice thing about Speedie, is that by using [Perry](Perry.md) you can access the [ASM-View](VM.md) to see your ASM's output.
-You can see if your code is sub-optimal this way, or perhaps if Speedie itself is missing some obvious optimisations.

-This is like an inbuilt [godbolt.org](http://godbolt.org)!